Top Quark Physics at the Tevatron: Background Processes

-A related background, $Z/\gamma+$~jets, has a production cross section roughly a factor of ten smaller than the $W+$-jets background.
-It contributes to the \ttljt\ sample only if the $Z^{0}/\gamma^{*}$ decays to $e^{+}e^{-}$ or $\mu^{+}\mu^{-}$ and if one of the leptons escapes undetected to give rise to fake \met .
-This latter effect is dominated by the limited geometric acceptance of the detector and is thus estimated from the Monte Carlo and found to be a negligible contribution to any of the samples.
-For the $ljt$ sample the only significant contributions arises from $Z^{0}/\gamma^{*}$ decays to $\tau^{+}\tau^{-}$ with the subsequent decay of one of the $\tau$ leptons to $\tau^{\pm}\ra e^{\pm}\nu_{\tau}\overline{\nu_{e}}$ or $\tau^{\pm}\ra \mu^{\pm}\nu_{\tau}\overline{\nu_{\mu}}$ in order to generate a lepton and \met\ to survive the selection criteria.
+A related background, \Zpjets , has a production cross section roughly a factor of ten smaller than the \Wpjets\ background.
+It contributes to the \ttljt\ sample only if the \zg\ decays to $e^{+}e^{-}$ or $\mu^{+}\mu^{-}$ and if one of the leptons escapes undetected to give rise to fake \met .
+This latter effect is dominated by the limited geometric acceptance of the detector and is thus estimated using Monte Carlo simulation and found to be a negligible contribution to any of the samples.
+For the $ljt$ sample the only significant contributions arises from \zg\ decays to $\tau^{+}\tau^{-}$ with the subsequent decay of one of the $\tau$ leptons to $\tau\ra e\nu_{\tau}\nu_{e}$ or $\tau\ra \mu\nu_{\tau}\nu_{\mu}$ in order to generate a lepton and \met\ to survive the selection criteria.
 Once the relevant branching fractions are included, this turns out to be a small background and is estimated from the Monte Carlo.
 If $b$-jet identification is required, the relevant efficiency and mis-identification rates are taken from data control samples and applied to the surviving Monte Carlo events.
-For the $dil$ sample this is potentially an important background since $Z^{0}/\gamma^{*}$ decays to $e^{+}e^{-}$ or $\mu^{+}\mu^{-}$ yield two high energy isolated leptons.
+For the $dil$ sample this is potentially an important background since \zg\ decays to $e^{+}e^{-}$ or $\mu^{+}\mu^{-}$ yield two high energy isolated leptons.
 However to survive the full selection criteria the \met\ must be mis-measured.
-This is an instrumental background whose residual contribution to the final sample is estimated from the data using clean samples of identified $Z^{0}\ra e^{+}e^{-}$ or $\mu^{+}\mu^{-}$ parameterizing the fake \met\ distribution, and extrapolating to the \ttbar\ signal region.
-There are relatively large uncertainties associated with this background associated with extrapolating this estimate from the low jet multiplicity region which dominates the data control sample, to the $>=2$~jets region of the signal region.
+To further supress this background analyses raise the \met\ requirement for events with a di-lepton mass consistent with \mz.
+This is an instrumental background whose residual contribution to the final sample is estimated from the data using clean samples of identified $Z\ra e^{+}e^{-}$ or $\mu^{+}\mu^{-}$ to parameterize the fake \met\ distribution and extrapolate to the \ttbar\ signal region.
+There are relatively large uncertainties associated with this background arising associated with the extrapolation from the low jet multiplicity region which dominates the data control sample, to the $>=2$~jets region of the signal region.